How to Make a Wedding Photo Album

 Step 6: Lay It Out

 Now the fun part: putting it in order.
-We suggest laying out your proofs on a large table, so you can easily arrange, rearrange and get a good overall view of the content of the album.
+Chances are, your photographer will have all of the proofs in order of the day's events for you to look at them on-screen on their website.
 Remember: You're telling a story.
-It might be easiest to arrange the album chronologically, but it's okay to deviate.
+And while it might be easiest to arrange your album chronologically, it's okay to deviate if you wish.

 Another important concept to consider is flow.
 Pay attention to how one segment leads into another.
 One way to make your album smooth yet dynamic is to choose meaningful transition shots.
 For example: A shot of the couple walking away from the ceremony venue holding hands might be a great transition into the reception portion of the album.